-During the six-month period ended June 30, 2024 (the "current period"), CGF announced three additional transactions; a fund commitment to Idealist Climate Impact Fund LP, a strategic partnership with Varme Energy ("Varme") and Gibson Energy, and a two-way Carbon Policy Contract for Difference ("CP CfD") with Markham District Energy ("Markham").
+During the nine-month period ended September 30, 2024 (the "current period"), CGF announced a fund commitment to Idealist Climate Impact Fund LP ("Idealist"), a strategic partnership with Varme Energy ("Varme") and Gibson Energy, a two-way Carbon Policy Contract for Difference ("CP CfD") with Markham District Energy ("Markham"), a strategic partnership with Strathcona Resources Ltd ("Strathcona"), a financing commitment in Svante Technologies Inc. ("Svante") and a fund commitment to MKB Partners Fund III, L.P. ("MKB").
 Moreover, a significant milestone was met with the execution of the IMA on March 11, 2024.
 The current period was also characterized by continuing to ramp up CGF's investment activities with the ultimate goal of building a \$15 billion fund.